Estimated reading time: 6 minutes

 - Stay calm and keep a cool mind

-- Do not use too fancy or complicated words, if you are not sure how to use them
+- Refrain from using fancy or complicated words if you are unsure how to use them properly

 - Use skimming techniques for keywords